pawan-kumar-m04/Fertilizer-Guide-/README.md

 # Fertilizer-Guide-
-Fertilizer Recommendation App is a web-based tool that analyzes soil pH and NPK values to provide crop-specific fertilizer suggestions.
-Built with HTML, CSS, and JavaScript, it helps improve soil fertility and supports sustainable farming with simple, data-driven recommendations.
+Fertilizer Recommendation App – Developed for SIH 2024, this web app analyzes soil pH and NPK levels along with crop and climate data to recommend suitable fertilizers.
+Built using HTML, CSS, and JavaScript, it aims to support farmers with sustainable, data-driven soil health management.